Car insurance groups

 - Limit optional extras if you don’t need them.
 Think carefully about which optional extras you really want as adding extra protection to your policy will generally push the price up too.

-- Advanced driving skills.
+- Learn advanced driving skills.
 You could be in line for a discount with certain providers by taking an advanced driving course such as those offered by the Pass Plus scheme.

 - Avoid paying monthly.
 If you can, try to pay for your premium in one go as you’ll pay interest if the premium is spread out over the year.